 I talked to the official and she said yes, now that I have a new visa, I need to update my e-channel.
 It was late at night, so the e-channel office was closed (closes at 6pm) – so I had to go to the APEC line (APEC rocks – here’s how to get yours).

-New Visa – Need Re-Apply
+New Visa – Need To Reapply

-So I just went during business hours to the e-channel registry – and yes, if you get a new China visa, you need to re-apply to the e-channel.
-It is like I didn’t have it – I told them I already had it before, but I needed to take a new photo, new fingerprints, and wait another business day for it to activate – same as if I applied for the first time.
+So I just went during business hours to the e-channel registry and yes, if you get a new China visa, you need to reapply to the e-channel.
+It is like I didn’t have it.
+I told them I already had it before, but I needed to take a new photo, new fingerprints, and wait another business day for it to activate – same as if I applied for the first time.

 Would Love To Hear Your Experiences and Tips

 So what makes this blog much more helpful to me (and others) is your comments below.
 Please let us know if this process worked for you.
-I did this in the end of August 2016 and who knows what will change with the policy.
+I did this at the end of August 2016 and who knows what will change with the policy.